Aliases for APEH Gene

 APEH (Acylaminoacyl-Peptide Hydrolase) is a Protein Coding gene.
-Diseases associated with APEH include barbiturate dependence and rubeosis iridis.
-Among its related pathways are Transport to the Golgi and subsequent modification and Gene Expression.
+Diseases associated with APEH include renal cell carcinoma and barbiturate dependence.
+Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include poly(A) RNA binding and serine-type endopeptidase activity.

 UniProtKB/Swiss-Prot for APEH Gene

 This enzyme catalyzes the hydrolysis of the N-terminal peptide bond of an N-acetylated peptide to generate an N-acetylated amino acid and a peptide with a free N-terminus.
 It preferentially cleaves off Ac-Ala, Ac-Met and Ac-Ser.